rwlpf/InterestingProjects/CC_Technology/CC_Technology.md

 Step 3 - Restore Production DB to the reporting server.</br>
 Step 4 - Delete users from Restored DB on the reporting server.</br>
 Step 5 - Add the account that will be used to access the database only grant select permissions to the reporting views (RV's)</br>

+The client then chose to use Power BI to visualise the data.